shanevigil/openai-json/README.md

 Please review the contributing guidelines for detailed instructions.

+---

-License
+## License

 This project is licensed under the MIT License.
-See the LICENSE file for details.
+See the `LICENSE` file for details.

+---

+## Contact

+For questions or support, please open an issue on [GitHub](https://github.com/yourusername/openai-json).